usaid-cs/yesterday-i-learned/random.md

 1. Bolivia has the world's highest number of official languages, [at 38](https://en.wikipedia.org/wiki/Bolivia) (mostly indigenous).
 [Singapore is fifth at four.](https://en.wikipedia.org/wiki/List_of_countries_by_the_number_of_recognized_official_languages)
 1. If you want to learn two languages based on how official they are, [English and French](https://en.wikipedia.org/wiki/List_of_languages_by_the_number_of_countries_in_which_they_are_recognized_as_an_official_language) are probably your best bet.
 And then Arabic.
 1. [Fake tears](https://en.wikipedia.org/wiki/Artificial_tears) typically contain some type of cellulose.
-1. Steve Ballmer (employee #30) was the first business manager hired by Gates.
-[Steve Ballmer announced Windows ME, breaking a promise made by Bill Gates in 1998 that Windows 98 would be the final consumer-oriented version of Windows to use the MS-DOS architecture.](https://en.wikipedia.org/wiki/Windows_XP)
 1. Hanoi has the same population as Hong Kong.
 [Shanghai is almost 7x more populous than Berlin](https://en.wikipedia.org/wiki/List_of_cities_proper_by_population), and almost 3x that of NYC.
 1. [Wake](http://www.dictionary.com/browse/in--the--wake--of) (n.) means the line of waves left by a boat or ship.
 1. [Out of sight, out of mind](https://www.lukew.com/ff/entry.asp?1945): people don't click on things if they are hidden behind a menu or a dropdown.
 Important things ought to be visible, and ought to be [near the bottom](https://www.lukew.com/ff/entry.asp?1927) (if designing for mobile).